Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Literature Review

 \section{Literature Review}

-We first focus on the literature related to routing problems with stochastic and dynamic features.
-Then, we move to problems with release dates and we highlight differences in problem settings and solution approaches compared to the current work.
+We first focus on the literature on routing problems with stochastic and dynamic features and orienteering problems in particular, and then on the common approaches of reinforcement learning used for these routing problems.
+Finally, we move to problems with release dates and highlight differences in problem settings and solution approaches compared to the current work.

 The literature on stochastic and dynamic routing problems is wide.
-We focus on pioneering papers and surveys. \cite{psaraftis1988dynamic} introduce the dynamic traveling salesman problem with the dynamicity lying on the customer demands. \cite{bertsimas1991stochastic} generalize the contribution of the former paper and propose a mathematical model for the stochastic and dynamic vehicle routing problems (VRP).
-Other interesting extensions of stochastic or dynamic settings appear in \cite{savelsbergh1998drive}, \cite{bent2004scenario}, \cite{secomandi2001rollout}, \cite{secomandi2009reoptimization}, \cite{goodson2013rollout}, \cite{subramanyam2021robust}.
-A recent contribution (\cite{liu2021time}) captures the uncertainty of service time in the last-mile delivery services: with the aim of improving the on-time delivery performance, a framework integrating travel-time predictors with order-assignment optimization is proposed, which aims at improving the on-time delivery performance.
+We focus on pioneering papers and surveys. \cite{psaraftis1988dynamic} introduce the traveling salesman problem with the dynamic customer demands. \cite{bertsimas1991stochastic} generalize the former results and propose a mathematical model for the stochastic and dynamic vehicle routing problems (VRPs). \cite{bent2004scenario} propose using the multi-scenario sampling in combination with a consensus function for the dynamic vehicle routing problem with time windows.
+Other interesting extensions of stochastic or dynamic settings appear in \cite{savelsbergh1998drive}, \cite{secomandi2001rollout}, \cite{secomandi2009reoptimization}, \cite{goodson2013rollout}, \cite{subramanyam2021robust}.
 As for surveys on stochastic and dynamic VRPs, we refer to \cite{ritzinger2016survey}, \cite{oyola2018stochastic}, \cite{soeffker2021stochastic}.